This is the essay for the second theme of my 2020 goals.

 The key points are:

-- Income is taxed lower as dividend (versus salary), so we have our ‘normal’ DGA loon, and the rest is dividends
+- Dividend income is taxed lower than salary, so we have our ‘normal’ DGA loon, and the rest is dividends

 - Wealth taxes only apply at a very high level and soon probably only above 440k